gabrielgsa/personal-website/README.md

 # Personal Website

-A minimalist website describing a little bit of my skill set using HTML and CSS
+A minimalist static page describing a little bit of my skill set using only HTML and CSS

 To load the page, simply open the index file